Skip to main content

 Treatment

 Although pregnant patients have been excluded from the majority of the clinical trials that evaluated the use of COVID-19 therapeutics, pregnant patients with COVID-19 can be treated the same as nonpregnant patients, with a few exceptions.
 Pregnant patients who are immunocompromised or who have other risk factors likely have an even higher risk of severe COVID-19 and should be prioritized for treatment.
 Providers should refer to Pregnancy, Lactation, and COVID-19 Therapeutics for the Panel’s guidance on treating COVID-19 in pregnant and lactating patients.
-Pregnant people who are immunocompromised comprise a heterogeneous group of patients, ranging from those who are mildly immunocompromised to those who are severely immunocompromised.
+Pregnant people who are immunocompromised are a heterogeneous group of patients, ranging from those who are mildly immunocompromised to those who are severely immunocompromised.
 Evaluating and managing pregnant patients require collaboration from a multidisciplinary team.
-This team should include a transplant or specialty provider, an obstetrician or maternal-fetal medicine specialist, a pediatrics or neonatology specialist, and a pharmacist.
+This team should include a transplant or specialty provider, an obstetrician or maternal-fetal medicine specialist, a pediatrician or neonatology specialist, and a pharmacist.

 Considerations in Children

-Although the overall risk of critical illness and death related to COVID-19 is lower in children than adults, severe disease does occur, particularly in children with risk factors such as moderate to severe immunocompromising conditions.
+Although the overall risk of critical illness and death related to COVID-19 is lower in children than in adults, severe disease does occur, particularly in children with risk factors such as moderate or severe immunocompromising conditions.
 See Special Considerations in Children for a discussion of the risk factors for severe COVID-19 in children, and see Therapeutic Management of Nonhospitalized Children With COVID-19 for the Panel’s framework for assessing a child’s risk of progression to severe COVID-19 based on vaccination status, comorbidities, and age.

 Prevention